java-brain/OCP-notes/README.md

 <!-- Parking lot -->
 - Revisit "Handling Mutable Objects in the Constructors of Immutable Objects" from the top of page 85, I don't get why this gives the ability to change the List...

+- Although not required for the exam, find more examples of the builder pattern, the AnimalBuilder example does not show why adding more fields to the constructor (or however they choose to expand the class) is handled in a more maintainable manner.
 <!-- //Parking lot -->